Skip to main content

 • Markdown, plain text, HTML, and RTF

-• CSV, XLSX, and Inkbreaker's own JSON export
+• CSV, XLSX, Inkbreaker’s own JSON export, and structured worldbuilding JSON exports

 • a ZIP of any of the above